Primary tabs

 If you miss the deadlines specified in this section, you will not be able to submit your application.

-Before applying to this course, please consider the MPhil in Architecture and Urban Studies (MAUS), which is our standard Masters degree in Architecture.
-The MAUS course provides both an outstanding academic qualification in its own right and a track to a PhD.
+Before applying to this course, please consider the MPhil in Architecture and Urban Studies (MAUS), our standard Master's degree in Architecture.
+The MAUS course provides both an outstanding academic qualification and a track to a PhD.
 We, therefore, advise applicants to apply for MAUS in the first instance.

-If you do meet the course requirements, you are recommended to consult the list of our established University Teaching Officers (UTOs) and their research interests.
-If one of our UTOs has research interests relevant to your own, please email them directly with a short research proposal of about 300 words, an example of your writing and a CV to determine whether they are potentially available to work with you as a supervisor before you make a formal application.
+If the applicant meets the MPhil by Thesis requirements, they are recommended to consult the list of our established University Teaching Officers (UTOs) and their research interests.
+If one of our UTOs has research interests relevant to the applicant, please email them directly with a short research proposal, an example of writing, and a CV to determine whether they are potentially available to work as the applicant's Supervisor before they make a formal application.
 Please see the following link for details.

-You are recommended to only make a formal application via the University’s Postgraduate Admissions Office once an established UTO has confirmed that they would be interested to consider a formal application.
-Do not assume that you will be made an offer on the grounds that your prospective supervisor has suggested you make a formal application – this just represents the first stage of admission administration.
+Applicants are recommended to only make a formal application via the University's Postgraduate Admissions Office once an established UTO has confirmed they would be interested in considering one.
+Do not assume that an offer will be made because a prospective Supervisor has suggested making a formal application — this just represents the first admission administration stage.

 Selection Process

 Applications are reviewed on a rolling basis.
-All shortlisted applicants will be interviewed (remotely) by the proposed supervisor and one other academic from the Department.
-Applications are normally considered by the Department within 12 weeks.
-Many applicants will receive a decision earlier than this.
+All shortlisted applicants will be interviewed (remotely) by the proposed supervisor and one other academic from the department.
+The department normally considers applications within 12 weeks, but many applicants will receive a decision earlier than this.
+Please note that admission is subject to final approval by the University's Postgraduate Admissions Office.

 Further information on How To Apply